 Bizet: Carmen Fantasy

-Formed in 2010, the Clyde Duo originally with flautist Yvonne Robertson and harpist Sharron Griffiths, in 2019 the line-up changed and Sharron is now joined by the renowned flautist Aisling Agnew.
-Aisling and Sharron share a compelling interest in the flute and harp repertoire and have performed together across the UK and internationally.
+Formed in 2010, the Clyde Duo consists of Flautist, Aisling Agnew and Harpist, Sharron Griffiths who met while working together at St Andrews University where they both are active teachers and performer’s, they discovered they share a compelling interest in the flute and harp repertoire and since then have performed together across the UK and internationally.

 Aisling was born and raised in Belfast.
 She regularly performs worldwide and has been broadcast on BBC Radio, RTE Lyric FM and Classic FM.
 Aisling has given many high profile concerts including her Wigmore Hall début and performances at Belfast Festival, Celtic Connections and the National Flute Association's 40th International Convention in Las Vegas.
 In 2006 she released her acclaimed début album Recital and has gone on to record several solo and chamber CDs.
 As concerto soloist she has appeared with various orchestras including the Ulster Orchestra and Royal Scottish National Orchestra and she performs regularly in various ensembles; Hard Rain Soloist Ensemble, Irish Memory Orchestra and her long established flute and guitar duo with Matthew McAllister.
 Aisling teaches flute for St Andrews University, Glasgow University and the Ulster Orchestra's Crescendo Project.
 She conducts various ensembles including Flute Phonics in Glasgow and she has given many workshops including for BBC Ten Pieces in Northern Ireland and Classic Children’s Concerts in Scotland.